 At the 3rd JVET meeting, AHG8 on 360 video test conditions was established.
 One of the mandates of the AHG8 is to “study software tools for conversion and rendering of 360 video content, and make it available to JVET as appropriate”.

 This document describes a 360 video projection format conversion tool that InterDigital made available to JVET for experimentation.

+This revision describes the software updates made to the first release of PCT360, including the following:

+The output video after projection conversion can now be sent directly to JEM for encoding, without having to be dumped as intermediate YUV files

+Enhanced support for bit-depth and chroma format

+Enhanced support for interpolation filters

 Introduction